-Paragraph 1:

-The general derogations to the scope of application cover taxation and the areas covered by Directive 95/46/EC.
+Paragraph 1: The general derogations to the scope of application cover taxation and the areas covered by directive 95/46/EC31.
 There could be certain interference between the latter and this Directive on electronic commerce.
-Given that Directive 95/46/EC already ensures the free circulation of personal data between the Member States, the area it covers has been excluded from the scope of application of this Directive.
-The fiscal aspects of electronic commerce are also excluded and are under review in the work that has been launched by the Commission Communication "Electronic commerce and indirect taxation".
+Given that directive 95/46/EC already ensures the free circulation of personal data between the Member States, the area it covers has been excluded from the scope of application of this Directive.
+The fiscal aspects of electronic commerce are also excluded and are under review in the work that has been launched by the Commission Communication "Electronic commerce and indirect taxation"32

-Moreover, certain activities listed in Annex I of the Directive are also excluded because it is not possible to guarantee the freedom to provide services between Member States given the lack of mutual recognition or sufficient harmonisation to guarantee an equivalent level of protection of general interest objectives.
+Moreover, certain activities listed in Annex I are also excluded because it is not possible to guarantee the freedom to provide services between Member States given the lack of mutual recognition or sufficient harmonisation to guarantee an equivalent level of protection of general interest objectives.